RudradevArya/Educase-OA/readme.md

-# School Management API
+# Educase-OA

-This project is a Node.js-based API for managing school data, allowing users to add new schools and retrieve a list of schools sorted by proximity to a user-specified location.
+This is my submission for the assn to create Node.js-based API for managing school data, allowing users to add new schools and retrieve a list of schools sorted by proximity to a user-specified location.

 ## Task List